 '''

 vxsnap -g mydg prepare vol1 ndcomirs=2 drl=yes

-This adds a DCO volume with 2 plexes, and also enables DRL and

-FastResync (if licensed).

 '''

+This adds a DCO volume with 2 plexes, and also enables DRL and FastResync (if licensed).

-See the Veritas Volume Manager Administrator's Guide and the vxsnap(1M) manual page for full details of how to use the vxsnap prepare command.
+For full details of how to use the vxsnap prepare command, see the Veritas Volume Manager Administrator's Guide and the vxsnap(1M) manual page.

-Recovery from failure of instant snapshot operations
+Recovering from instant snapshot failure